top of page

 While receiving her degree from Radford University, Kirsten studied under the direction of Margaret Devaney, Danah Bella, and Deborah

 McLaughlin among others.
 Kirsten’s studies focused on choreography and backstage management.
 During her time in college, she began teaching at Floyd Ward.
 Since graduating, Kirsten has begun teaching numerous recreational and competitive classes.
 She has choreographed many winning routines, some earning the title of Judge’s Choice and Best Choreography.
-In addition to these classes, Kirsten co-coordinates the Angels from Heaven Program.

 In her spare time, Kirsten enjoys volunteering as a choreographer for local community theaters and she continues to perform in various